 The lifestyle you lead can also determine the severity of your slipped disc pain.
 Certain activities, such as those that require sudden twisting movements, can place added stress on your ruptured disc.
 Practicing good body mechanics and proper lifting techniques, as well as maintaining a healthy body weight, are a few ways to minimize the severity of your slipped disc symptoms.

 There are also a number of conservative treatments used to manage slipped disc pain.
-Oftentimes, simply getting a few days of bed rest can be enough to keep symptoms at bay.
+Often, simply getting regular periods of rest can be enough to keep symptoms at bay.
 Other treatments like hot and cold therapy, massage and over-the-counter anti-inflammatory medications also can provide relief.
-Patients with more severe symptoms may find relief from prescription medications or steroid injections.
+Patients with more severe symptoms may find relief from physical therapy, prescription medications and steroid injections.

-In the rare case that slipped disc pain is unresponsive to conservative slipped disc treatments, patients may opt for back surgery.
-Many individuals shy away from traditional open back surgery because of the lengthy recovery time and severe tissue damage that accompany it.
-Breakthrough technology, however, has enabled slipped disc symptoms to be effectively treated in an outpatient setting using minimally invasive techniques.
-Laser Spine Institute performs these minimally invasive procedures with lower risk of complication and shorter recovery time,^ providing an effective alternative to traditional open back surgery.
-Contact Laser Spine Institute today for your MRI review to learn how one of our minimally invasive procedures can help you reclaim your life.
+In situations where pain is unresponsive to conservative slipped disc treatments, patients may choose to undergo spine surgery.
+Many people have concerns about traditional open back surgery because of the lengthy recovery time and muscle disruption that can accompany it.
+However, advances in medical technology and surgical technique have enabled slipped disc symptoms to be effectively treated in an outpatient setting with minimally invasive spine surgery.
+Laser Spine Institute performs these minimally invasive procedures with lower risk of complication and shorter recovery times, providing a safer and effective alternative to traditional open back surgery.^